nslee333/dev-folder/task_app/project_notes.md

 [Tasks]:
-    4. On first load, it needs to load the active tasks.
+    1. On first load, it needs to load the active tasks.
         - Under useEffect function?
-    5. Implement Axios: GET, POST, DELETE methods.
+    2. Implement Axios: GET, POST, DELETE methods.
-    6. Go through and remove all `any` types?
+    3. Go through and remove all `any` types?

-[CT]: Just finished with displaying documents on webpage, stopped there.
+[CT]: